mollyhendersonnn/Diss/README.md

 POPUPS
 -update event & archive event (NAGIVATION)

+- Cancel Event  Redication (Manage Events / Archive Events)

+- Downloading attachment / Visible to edit (so user can remove)

+- Load Event Type when Editing Event (Preloaded from DB)

+- Notifications**

+--------------------------------------------------------------------------
 -dropdown in Create user for roles etc ()

-- Cancel Event  Redication & Notification (Manage Events / Archive Events)

-- Downloading attachment

-- Visible to edit (so user can remove)

-- Load Event Type when Editing Event

-- Create Event  vs Update EVent ('Select an Event Type' vs Preloaded from DB)

--

---------------------------------------------------------------------------
 -not logged in > edit event > remove all button

 -dropdown for Event Type (DONE)